Nobel prize cake at De Haagse Hogeschool (Oct. 2022).

 De Haagse Hogeschool

 Since 2021, I am lecturer (docent) in applied physics at The Hague University of Applied Sciences (De Haagse Hogeschool), location Delft.
-I teach several courses and supervise research projects.
-Together with lecturers from four universities of applied Sciences (The Hague, Amsterdam, Fontys and Saxion) we are developing a new master programme on Applied Quantum Technology.
-The rapidly growing field of quantum technology needs well-educated quantum engineers.
-I am also part of the Delt/Leiden Talent and Learning Centre.
+I teach several courses and supervise research projects and I am part of the Delft/Leiden Talent and Learning Centre.
+Together with lecturers from four universities of applied sciences (The Hague, Amsterdam, Fontys and Saxion) we are developing a new master programme on Applied Quantum Technology.
+In this programme, students who finished their bachelor programme Applied Physics, Applied Mathematics, Electrical Engineering, or Computer Science/ICT, will be able to specialise in quantum technology.
+Skilled in enabling technologies, such as photonics, electronics, software engineering, micro- and nanofabrication and cryogenics, these future quantum engineers will design and realise new innovations in the growing field of quantum technology.

 Nobel Prize in Physics 2022